Skip to main content

 Editing a Productivity Rule

-1. Open a productivity profile, then click the Three Dots in front of a rule to access its Context Menu.
+1. Open a productivity profile, then click the Three Dots in front of a rule object to access its Context Menu.
 Select Edit.
 The Edit Rule Object panel will open on the right side of the screen:

 You can add as many profiles as you need by clicking the Add Productivity Profile button.